 Pruning

 Pruning is recommended for young fig trees.
-Prune your fig trees in the winter, and make sure to do so before March.
-When pruning, wear gloves for protection, since sap from cut branches can irritate your skin.
+Prune your fig trees in the winter.
+Wear gloves for protection when pruning, since sap from cut branches can irritate your skin.

 You can also espalier your fig tree using a trellis.
 For more information on trellises, check out my article on how tall a trellis should be.